AngleProtocol/angle-docs/resources/audits/bug-bounty.md

 ### Assets in Scope

 The smart contracts in scope for this bounty are detailed in the [Angle bug bounty page on Immunefi](https://immunefi.com/bounty/angleprotocol/).
-They can be found on the [Core repo of the protocol](https://github.com/AngleProtocol/angle-core).
+They can be found in the various [Solidity repos of the protocol](https://github.com/AngleProtocol/).
 However, only those in the Assets in Scope table are considered as in-scope of the bug bounty program.

 ## Hats.finance Bug Bounty Overview